 In the UK there are well over 100,000 hospitality and catering businesses employing a workforce of more than one million people.
 The industry is made up of many different sectors including contract catering, event catering, visitor attractions, holiday parks, cruise liners, pubs, bars and nightclubs – as well as restaurants and hotels.

-Four GCSEs at grade D or 3 or equivalent, preferably including English and Maths, or a Level 1 qualification in a related subject.
-One satisfactory reference is also needed.
+Four GCSEs at grade 3 or D or equivalent.
+A satisfactory reference is also needed.

 City and Guilds Level 2 Diploma in Professional Cookery